Conservation Laws For Every Quantum Measurement Outcome: What if there is no Preparer? Frames of Reference

 The answer to both these questions, as explained in \cite{boxParadoxSolution}, is that no-one can give you the state $\alpha \ket{l_1} + \beta \ket{l_2}$ in the first place.
 The issue is: what is the meaning of the relative phase between $\ket{l_1}$ and $\ket{l_2}$?

 A superposition of angular momentum states has a non-uniform angular distribution on the circle.
 But the same angular distribution could be placed in a different location, rotated around the circle from the first, by appropriately changing the phases.
 Thus the phase is related to the angle.
-However an absolute angle is meaningless: angle only has meaning relative to a frame of reference \cite{superSelectionRules,frameOfReference,frameOfReferenceReview}.
-We show in Appendix \ref{appendixFrameReferencePreparer} that the particular preparation procedure we considered in \eqref{preparedSystem} is precisely one in which the desired state of the system is prepared {\it relative} to the location of the preparer, i.e. the preparer plays the role of a frame of reference.
-Indeed, Fourier transforming \eqref{preparedSystem} into the angular representation gives, as seen in \eqref{prepareSystemAngular}, \beq

-\eeq where $\theta$ is the angle conjugate to the angular momentum, and the states of preparer and system are in the angular representation.
-Similarly, by \eqref{preparePreparer}, the grand-preparer is a frame of reference for the preparer.
+However an absolute angle is meaningless: angle only has meaning relative to a frame of reference.
+In other words a state $\Psi(\theta_s)$, where $\theta_s$ is the angle describing the location of the system, has no meaning.
+Instead one can only prepare $\Psi(\theta_s - \theta_f)$ where $\theta_f$ is the angle of a frame of reference.
+As we show in Appendix \ref{appendixFrameReferencePreparer}, the particular preparation procedure we considered in Eq. \eqref{preparedSystem} is precisely one in which the desired state of the system is prepared {\it relative} to the location of the preparer, i.e. the preparer plays the role of a frame of reference \cite{wigner,superSelectionRules,arakiYanase,frameOfReference,aharonovFramesOfReference,frameOfReferenceReview}.
+Indeed, Fourier transforming Eq. \eqref{preparedSystem} into the angular representation gives, as seen in Eq. \eqref{prepareSystemAngular}, \beq \eeq where $\theta_p$ is the angle of the preparer, which here acts as a frame of reference.
+We call this a ``reference-frame type interaction".
+Similarly, by Eq. \eqref{preparePreparer}, the grand-preparer is a frame of reference for the preparer.

 Without a preparer that plays the role of a frame of reference, the state has no meaning.
-We thus postulate that a reference-frame type interaction as discussed in the previous sections must occur.
-This might not be in the first preparer-system interaction, in which case some grand-preparers down the chain will participate in the conservation process (in the example \eqref{different interaction} the preparation of the preparer requires basically the same angular momentum transfer as the preparation of the system).
+We thus postulate that a reference-frame type interaction of the form Eq. \eqref{prepareSystemAngularMain}, or equivalently Eq. \eqref{preparedSystem}, must occur.
+This might not be in the first preparer-system interaction, in which case some grand-preparers down the chain will participate in the conservation process (in the example Eq. \eqref{different interaction} the preparation of the preparer requires basically the same angular momentum transfer as the preparation of the system).
 Eventually however, a reference-frame type interaction will occur, and this will terminate the participations of grand-preparers.